fhumayun/osmosis-virtuallab/README.md

 Run the `build.py` to create the docker images with the osmosis, cloud and manager builds from S3.
 Then run `start.py` to start the virtual lab and `stop.py` to stop it.

 In the scripts folder:
-- `stopcontainer.py` stop the desired container.
+- `stopnode.py` stop the desired node.
-- `startcontainer.py` start the container again.
+- `startnode.py` start the node again.
 - `executetest.py` open a shell inside the root container where you can execute the tests located on `dockerfiles/test-scripts`.

 ## Folders